cisagov/LME/docs/markdown/reference/troubleshooting.md

 ### Space issues during install:
-If there are size contstraints on your system and your system doesn't meet our expected requirements, you could run into issues like this [ISSUE](https://github.com/cisagov/LME/issues/19).
+If there are size constraints on your system and your system doesn't meet our expected requirements, you could run into issues like this [ISSUE](https://github.com/cisagov/LME/issues/19).

 You can try this:  [DISK-SPACE-20.04](https://askubuntu.com/questions/1269493/ubuntu-server-20-04-1-lts-not-all-disk-space-was-allocated-during-installation)
 ```